LamAnnieV/Setup_VPC/4_Create_Internet_Gateways.md

 1. Click "Routing Tables"
 2. Select the route table
 3. Select "Subnet associations"
-4. Select "Edit subnet assocation"
+4. Select "Edit subnet association"
 5. Select the subnets that should be linked to this route table
-6.